Grand Rapids, Michigan Video Magazine Fall Edition

 About the author

-Nathan Strotheide is the owner of Anchored Roofing & Remodeling LLC, a trusted home improvement expert specializing in top-tier roofing and siding services.
+Kiel Fewless is the co-owner of Anchored Roofing & Remodeling LLC, a trusted home improvement expert specializing in top-tier roofing and siding services.
 With a foundation of trust, quality, and commitment to client satisfaction, their team of certified professionals offers comprehensive expertise and craftsmanship to transform and protect homes with transparency and reliability.

 Choosing Perennials for Season-Long Color